Can Small GenAI Language Models Rival Large Language Models in Understanding Application Behavior?: Methodology

 \subsubsection{Prompt-based}

-Since the weights associated with the classification head of the models are not well optimized for malware classification tasks, we use a zero-shot prompting by directly asking the model to distinguish whether or not the code is malware.
+The weights associated with the classification head are not well optimized for malware classification tasks.
+Therefore, we use zero-shot prompting by directly asking the model to determine whether the code is malware.
 Figure \ref{fig:workflow} shows the prompt we used during answer generation.
-After receiving the result, we need to process the generated answer to mine the final result from it.
+After receiving the result, we need to process the generated answer to extract the final result from it.
 We did this by simply trimming the final result and searching for the keywords.